grantcurrey/cucumber-rest/README.md

 Installation & Configuration
 -------------

+### Ensure you have installed the latest version of [grails cucumber plugin](https://github.com/hauner/grails-cucumber)

 ### Install the plugin

 After you have installed the plugin, there is a script that you can run to auto-configure your application.
 The script will execute the steps outlined below so you dont have to.